nuumz/f1ow-ui/docs/workflow-engine-knowledge.md

 ## Project Overview

-**Workflow Engine** is a high-performance, open-source workflow automation platform designed to compete with solutions like n8n, Zapier, and Make.com.
+**f1ow** is a high-performance, open-source workflow automation platform designed to compete with solutions like n8n, Zapier, and Make.com.
 Built with Go for the backend and React for the frontend, it offers superior performance, AI-native capabilities, and complete flexibility through its MIT license.

 ### Key Differentiators